How does FIM work?

 Is there a memory consumption baseline?
-If new directories are added to json file, what increases in memory consumption expected?
+If new directories are added to the json file, what increases in memory consumption are expected?

-There is a baseline which is stored in VM, which is updated when new directories are added or removed.
+There is a baseline that is stored in VM, which is updated when new directories are added or removed.
 There is no fixed cost.
 Memory consumption depends on the number of files and directories being monitored.
-To provide excessive resource use, we have a throttling mechanism as described earlier.
+To provide excessive resource use, Lacework has a throttling mechanism as described earlier.